 Venice Beach has a vibrant nightlife scene.
-You’ll find a good selection of bars along Abbot Kinney Boulevard and Main Street.
+I found that there was a good selection of bars along Abbot Kinney Boulevard and Main Street.

 Many of the bars do awesome happy hour deals so you don’t have to spend a lot of money to have a good time.

-Head over to the High Rooftop Lounge for a bird’s eye view of the area and a swanky cocktail.
+My favorite nighttime spot was the High Rooftop Lounge as they have an incredible bird’s eye view of the area and tasty cocktails.

 Anywhere you visit in or around Los Angeles is going to be pricey.

-In general, Malibu is more expensive than Venice Beach as it is an affluent, luxurious area away from the hustle and bustle of LA.
+I generally found that Malibu was more expensive than Venice Beach.
+This is mainly due to the fact that it is an affluent, luxurious area away from the hustle and bustle of LA.

 You pay extra for the privacy, secluded beaches and relaxed feel.
 It’s literally the home of Hollywood stars so you’ll pay more to vacation in this exclusive area.

-Venice Beach is much cheaper as it has a much younger, edgier feel.
+Venice Beach was much cheaper which is mainly due to the fact that it has a much younger, edgier feel.
 It’s not an area for the super rich like Malibu.

-Venice Beach has much more affordable hotels and the restaurants/bars tend to be cheaper too.
+In particular, I found that Venice Beach had much more affordable hotels and the restaurants/bars tended to be a bit cheaper too.

-I hope this article was helpful in highlighting the main differences of Malibu vs Venice Beach.
+I hope this article was helpful in highlighting the main differences of Malibu and Venice Beach.